 TrueSight Gateway Server ETL module

 The ETL modules include features such as multiple lookup.
-To better leverage these features, navigate to Administration > Gateway Manager > Gateway Servers and register Gateway Servers.
+To better leverage these features, register Gateway Servers with BMC Helix Continuous Optimization.
 For more information, see Adding, removing, and inspecting Gateway Server details.

 Standalone for system.